grill-lab/grill-lab.github.io/_posts/2023-05-19-edinburgh-grill.md

 The GRILL PI, Jeff Dalton, received a prestigious [University of Edinburgh Chancellor's Fellowship](https://www.ed.ac.uk/news/2023/fellowships-recognise-pioneering-research-talent) in "Data, Digital, and Artificial Intelligence", an investment in leaders with a vision to empower new innovative research and forge industry partnerships.
 See the announcement from the University and [School of Informatics](https://www.ed.ac.uk/informatics/news-events/news/2023/school-of-informatics-chancellors-fellows-2023).

 We look forward to being part of these ambitious goals and continuing our group's research on developing the future of conversational AI assistants like Alexa, ChatGPT, and beyond.
-We look forward to collaborating with future colleagues in the ILCC and [Edinburgh NLP](https://edinburghnlp.inf.ed.ac.uk/) to realize this vision.
+And collaborating with future students and colleagues in the ILCC and [Edinburgh NLP](https://edinburghnlp.inf.ed.ac.uk/) to realize this vision.

 As part of this transition, the GRILL Lab name is also updating its full name to: "Generalized Representation and Information Learning Lab".